Buy-to-Let Mortgages For The Self-Employed

 Remortgaging a buy-to-let mortgage when you’re self-employed

 If you plan on remortgaging a buy-to-let property, getting advice from a broker can be extremely helpful if you’re self-employed.
-This is because your employment type may have changed since you took out your original mortgage.
-Or, it may be the case that you were employed by a company when you set up the BTL mortgage and are now self-employed.
+Your employment type may have changed since you took out your original mortgage.
+Or, it may be that you were employed by a company when you set up the BTL mortgage and are now self-employed.

-Things should be relatively straightforward if you were self-employed when you took out your original mortgage and little has changed since then, but if you were in full-time employment at the time, expect lenders to carry out stringent affordability checks from scratch.
+Things should be relatively straightforward if you were self-employed when you took out your original mortgage, and little has changed since then.
+However, if you are employed full-time, then expect lenders to carry out stringent affordability checks from scratch.

-Like residential mortgages, buy-to-let mortgages usually come with introductory rate periods where your monthly payments are cheaper.
-Most experts would recommend shopping around for a remortgage at least six months before your initial rates period ends.
+Like residential mortgages, buy-to-let mortgages usually come with introductory rate periods during which your monthly payments are cheaper.
+Most experts recommend shopping around for a remortgage at least six months before your initial rate period ends.

 Either way, the best way to see if it makes sense to stick with your current lender, or perhaps switch somewhere else for a better deal, is by speaking to an expert broker.
 They can review your current situation and advise you on all your buy-to-let remortgage options.